 Consider your solvency position, now and in six months.
 What options do you have available to improve your position or make smarter use of assets?
 What other funding sources, or methods of extending existing funding, could you draw upon?

 To help support New Zealand exporters, NZTE has produced a suite of cashflow tools and templates, and we are also holding 1:1 cash flow clinics.
 To find out more, please visit our Cashflow: tools, templates and clinics page.

 The Ministry of Foreign Affairs and Trade (MFAT) advises all New Zealanders not to travel overseas at this time due to the outbreak of COVID-19, associated health risks and travel restrictions.
-See the latest SafeTravel COVID-19 update here.
+See the latest SafeTravel COVID-19 updates here.

 Wherever possible, you should pause or reschedule international travel for yourself and your staff, and replace scheduled trips or meetings with virtual meetings or videoconferencing.